All blog posts

 No camera.
 No microphone.
 No lighting setup.
 That is the pitch, and for certain use cases, it delivers.

-Synthesia Pricing Breakdown (February 2026)
+Synthesia Pricing Breakdown (2026)

 This is where things get interesting.
 Synthesia offers four tiers, but the actual cost depends heavily on how you plan to use it.